ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 # Deprecated software {#summary-deprecated-software}

 This is a list of key Ethereum-related projects and resources which have been deprecated or are no longer maintained.
-It is important to highlight deprecated work so that users can find viable alternatives and also to prevent malicious versions from being distributed.
+It is important to highlight deprecated work so that users can find viable alternatives and to prevent malicious versions from being distributed.

 ## Software {#software}